Md-Aquib/Md-Aquib/README.md

 # :rocket: About Me:

-- 👨‍💻 All of my projects are available at [https://github.com/Md-Aquib/](https://github.com/Md-Aquib/)
+- 👨‍💻 All of my projects are available at [Personal Website](https://md-aquib.github.io/)

 - 📫 How to reach me **aquibali1209@gmail.com**